StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### Send in Stream Definitions and Health Checks

-Stream Definitions and Health Checks for StackState can be sent together with Topology.
+You can send stream Definitions and Health Checks for StackState together with Topology.
 Telemetry streams can then be mapped with health checks onto components in your integration, removing the need for extra work in StackState.
 This example below sets up a metric stream called `Host CPU Usage` with a `Maximum Average` check in StackState on the `this-host` component.

 ```text
 # import